 BY AIRPORT BUS: This is what I took to get from the airport to the bus terminal in the Old Town.
 The fare is THB 100 and the journey takes a little over an hour.
 Follow the link to book tickets on the Phuket Airport Bus.

 BY MINIVAN: There’s a shared shuttle service called Samurai Five-O. It can take passengers from the airport to the Old Town (THB 230-250), Kata (THB 350-400), Karon (THB 350-400), or Patong (THB 300-350).
 It’ll take you directly to your hotel but it may take longer depending on how many passengers need to be dropped off first.
-Follow the links for a timetable and to book tickets.
+Click on the link for more information about Samurai Five-O.

 BY PRIVATE TRANSFER: This is the fastest and most convenient way.
 Ren and her friends arrived a couple of days after I did and booked a private transfer to our hotel in Kata.
 You can try arranging for a transfer through your hotel or booking it in advance on Bookaway.